har-in-air/ESP32_MULTI_METER/README.md

 Full meter functionality is available in this stand-alone mode.

-It may be more convenient for the meter to connect as a station to an existing WiFi Access Point so you do not have to switch between access points just to use the meter.
+It is more convenient for the meter to connect as a station to an existing WiFi Access Point so you do not have to switch between access points.

 On the home page you can specify an external WiFi Access Point SSID and password.
 Submit the WiFi credentials and restart the ESP32.